rodolfogoulart/aletheia-core-model/README.md

 ## Goals
+The goal of the project is to deliver an app in any plataform.
+More especific the desktop or tablet.

 	- Import more data from myBible.zone
  	- Epub reading
+		- Limitations with the package on pub.dev
   	- Database syncronization
    	- Internationalization
+	- release
-    	- release package
+     		- package on MAC OS (Store),
+       		- Android For Tablet
      	- responsible layout *just working for tablet and desktop now